LLMCI/LLM_Command_Injection/README.md

 ## Experiment
 ### Step1 Extract python(.py) files
+In our experiments, we selected six well-known python third-party libraries (Django, Flask, TensorFlow, Scikit-learn, PyTorch and Langchain) to do the test.
+The following version numbers are the ones of the projects used in the experiments：
+     Django 4.2.7
+     Flask 3.0.0
+     Langchain v0.0.330
+     Tensorflow 2.14.0
+     Scikit-learn 1.3.2
+     PyTorch 2.1

-You can find any python project online and download it to the the project folder.
+We download them to the `python_projects` folder.
+But you can find any python project online and download it to the `python_projects` folder.

 Change the `foler_path ` in `extractfile.py ` to the actual path in your computer: